-- 01. Written Authorization Required.
-Any written notice of intention to do work or to change plans previously approved must be filed with the Department, unless otherwise directed, and must be approved before the work is begun.
+- O1.
+Written Authorization Required.
+Any written notice, of intention request to do work, or request to change plans previously approved plans, must be filed with the Department in writing, unless otherwise directed, and must be approved before the work is begun begins.
 Such approval may be given orally and, if so given, shall thereafter be confirmed by the Department in writing.
-Written notices may be submitted to the Department by e-mail or facsimile.
-(4-11-15) - 02.
+Written notices may be submitted to the Department by e mail or faesimile. - O2.
 Emergency Authorization.
-In case of emergency, or a situation where operations might be unduly delayed, any written notice required by these rules and regulations to be given the Department may be given orally or by wire and if approval is obtained, the transaction shall be confirmed in writing, as a matter of record.
+In case of emergency, or a situation where operations might be unduly delayed, any written notice required by these rules and regulations to be given the Department may be given orally or by wire electronically and if approval is obtained, the transaction shall be confirmed in writing, as a matter of record.

-(3-29-12) - O3.
+(3-18-22) - O3.
 Publication of Legal Notices.
-Whenever these rules require a legal notice to be published in a newspaper, the notice must be published once a week for two (2) consecutive weeks.
-(4-11-15)
+Whenever these rules require publication of a legal notice to be published in a newspaper, the notice must be published once a week for two (2) consecutive weeks.
+(3 18 22)(

-031. FORMS.
+031. FORMS

-The Department shall adopt such forms of notices, requests, permits, and reports as it may deem advisable or necessary in carrying out the provisions of law and its rules and regulations.
-(4-11-15)
+The Department will adopt such forms of notices, requests, permits, and reports as it may deem advisable or necessary in carrying out the provisions of law and its rules.
+(3-18-22)